lordebasta/esercizi-fiscomed/README.md

 After that, you must run `rails db:migrate` for the dev db or `rails db:migrate RAILS_ENV=production` for the prod db.
 To run the development server execute `rails server` for runnning in development or `rails server -e production` for running in production.

+To run in production, these env variables are required:

+- DATABASE_PASSWORD
+- DATABASE_HOST
+- DATABASE_PORT

+In the repository, `.env.production` stores the values required to run with the database "db-prod" defined in `docker-compose.yaml`.

 To run the **tests**, execute: `rails test`.

 ### API documentation